 Recruiting Underrepresented Graduate and Professional Students

 The Recruitment ToolKit presents best practices, prospective student data bases and recruitment resources that are available to University of Minnesota faculty and staff to assit them in efforst to diversify the graduate and professional student body.
 In addition, representative(s) of the GSDO attend National Graduate Fairs, Conferences and Symposia to speak with prospective graduate students about our summer research and graduate school programs.
 Please refer to our Recruitment Schedule website for a listing of our current recruitment activities.

 Graduate School McNair Summer Visitation Program

-The Graduate School Admissions Office and the Office for Diversity in Graduate Education staff invites some 25 regional McNair Scholars' Programs held once a month during the summer on the Twin Cities campus.
+The Graduate School Admissions Office and the Graduate School Diversity Office staff invites some 25 regional McNair Scholars' Programs held once a month during the summer on the Twin Cities campus.
 The day consists of a presentation about the process of applying for admission to graduate programs.
 In addition, students meet with faculty and staff to discuss their research, and receive a staff-led tour of the campus.
 We encourage students to attend our annual Summer Undergraduate Research Symposium held in August.
 Our Summer 2012 McNair Visitation Program was the most successful to date; over 200 McNair Scholars from 17 regional McNair Scholars' programs attended.
 For more information about our McNair Scholar Resources and initiatives please refer to the McNair Scholar Resources Website.